bosborne/nyackcommunitygarden/_posts/2020-3-28-2020-COVID-guidelines.md

 * If you or someone in your home does not feel well, do not come to the garden.
 Period.
 * Bring your own disinfecting wipes and disinfect the gate, lock, and any other surface you come in contact with.
-* We are assigning days that you can and cannot come to the garden to enforce social distancing.
-Schedule is below: People whose name are highlighted may garden on odd days of the month only.
+* We are assigning days that you can and cannot come to the garden to enforce social distancing, the schedule is below.
+* People whose name are highlighted may garden on odd days of the month only.
 Others may garden only on even days.
 * If you share a plot with someone, you must coordinate and garden at different times.
 * We strongly recommend that you bring your own tools.
 * If you cannot, the shed will be open.